 Supplies Distributors' product revenue was primarily generated by sales to customers of product purchased under master distributor agreements with one supplier.
 The Company's service fee revenue is generated under contractual service fee relationships with multiple client relationships.
-There were no clients or customers that exceeded 10% of consolidated revenue during the 2006 or 2005 periods.
+There was one customer that exceeded 10% of consolidated revenue during the three months ended September 30, 2006 and the three and nine months ended September 30, 2005 periods.
 A summary of the customer and client concentrations is as follows: